 It’s okay to buy what I like and avoid what I don’t like

 When screening stocks, one factor that I consider is whether I personally like (or dislike) the company or its industry.
 I have come to realize that it’s okay to make a decision based on personal preferences.
 Not always, but often, my preference is driven by a positive customer experience and such experiences indicate a solid management team, well-run operations, and sustainable business model, all elements of a long-term successful business.

 For example, the natural, everyday food companies that I chose for my motif in 2014 included Chipotle and Panera Bread, a couple of fast-serve restaurants that I enjoy and occasionally frequent.
 The motif also included Annie’s Natural Foods, a favorite of my sons.
 Coupled with investment letter recommendations and appropriate valuations, I figured these stocks made good picks.

-At the same time, I have learned that it's perfectly fine not to buy companies that engage in practices that I don't admire.
+At the same time, I have learned that it’s perfectly fine not to buy companies that engage in practices that I don’t admire.
 This year, I avoided investing in oil-related companies and passed up the opportunity for large gains.
-So far, this move has positioned me favorably though that could easily change by the end of the year.
-Still, I am happy to avoid these stocks and don't mind missing potential gains so that my investments can more aptly reflect my values.
+So far, this move has positioned me favorably.
+Still, I am happy to avoid these stocks and don’t mind missing potential gains so that my investments can more aptly reflect my values.

 By far the biggest lesson I’ve learned is that I should document (or commit to memory) the reasons I’ve chosen a particular stock, ETF, mutual fund, etc. whether a tip from a buddy, recommendation of an adviser, thorough evaluation of a company’s value compared to its stock price, or a combination of these.
 Then, I can consider what technique consistently delivers the strongest returns and keep doing more of what works and less of what doesn’t.
 The more I pay attention, the more I’ve learned.